Pam Foss, Sculptor

 I am a native of Atlantic City, New Jersey.
 I was drawn to the visual arts at an early age, receiving my first formal training at Arts High School in Newark, New Jersey.
 Unable to afford college, I immediately entered the workforce and married a few years later spending the next several years raising our three children.

-I studied sculpture on my own and by apprenticing with various artists as time permitted while my children were growing-up.
+I studied sculpture on my own and by apprenticing with various artists as time permitted, while my children were growing-up.
 My career as a full time visual artist began in 1980 with an emphasis on creating a series of equine bronze sculptures.
 Although sculpture in its many forms is my favorite medium, I also enjoy creating art in a wide variety of other media including painting, assemblage, illustration, cartooning, computer graphics, and pop-up cards and books.